A Glimpse Of The Revolution In Kawit, Cavite

 It houses interesting relics from the past, such as the ancient pressing irons, old school refrigerator called ice box, cooking stove which rings can be detached to lessen or increase the heat, among others.
 This house was built in 1906 with molave and narra.
 The ground floor was used as a storage room for farm produce and as chicken pens.
 Interestingly, we found the graves of Baldomero and his family in their backyard.

 It was fascinating to see the things that people used back in the day.
 The pressing iron, for example, had to be heated not by electricity but by fire.
 My grandfather used one of those when I was really young and I still remember being greatly fascinated by it.
-That iron was heavy that I couldn’t lift it myself.
+That iron was so heavy I couldn’t lift it by myself.
 Now, you don’t have to burn coal just to press clothes, you just take out a flat iron, which by the way is no longer barbell-heavy, plug it in, then it’s good to go.
-It’s amazing how times have changed, yes?
+It’s amazing how times have changed.

 It’s a sprawling 14,000 square feet (1,300 m2) mansion that was designed by Aguinaldo himself.
 One part of the house was turned into a museum that showcases memorabilia of Aguinaldo including his military medals, uniforms, weapons, gifts from the different foreign dignitaries and heads of states, portraits, and dioramas depicting events from the revolution.